AndersDeath/diary2/000-current.md

 # 25 November - Saturday - Berlin - 422 day of immigration

 Well, we were in Hamburger bahnhof.
 It's art gallery with some contemporary art items.
 It was interesting but I didn't understand everything.
+After that we were walking in the city center